-UDIN: 23100023BGWNFJ6093
+UDIN: 24100023BKCCBV8662

-Place: Mumbai, Date: 10th May, 2023
+Place: Mumbai Date: 3rd May, 2024

-Annexure - A to the Independent Auditors' Report for the year ended 31st March, 2023 [Referred to in point 7 under the heading "Report on other legal and regulatory requirements" of our report of even date]
+Annexure - A to the Independent Auditors' Report for the year ended 31st March, 2024 [Referred to in point 7 under the heading "Report on other legal and regulatory requirements" of our report of even date]

 - (i) In respect of property, plant and equipment (PPE) and intangible assets - (a) The company does not own any PPE and intangible assets.
-Therefore, clauses (i)(a)A, (i)(a)(B), and (i)(b) of paragraph 3 of the Order are not applicable to the company. - (b) According to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed / transfer deed / conveyance deed / BIFR order provided to us, we report that, the title deeds, comprising of the immovable property of building is held in the name of the company as at the balance sheet date. - (c) Based on the information and explanations furnished to us, no proceedings have been initiated on or are pending against the company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 and Rules made thereunder, and therefore the question of our commenting on whether the company has appropriately disclosed the details in its financial statements does not arise. - (ii) (a) The company does not hold any inventory.
-Therefore, clause (ii)(a) of paragraph 3 of the Order is not applicable to the company. - (b) The company has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, at any point of time during the year, from banks or financial institutions on the basis of security of current assets.
-Therefore, clause (ii)(b) of paragraph 3 of the Order is not applicable to the company. - (iii) The company has not made investments in, provided guarantees or security or granted any loans or advances in the nature of loan, secured or unsecured, to companies, firms, limited liability partnerships or other parties.
-Therefore, clauses (iii)(a), (iii)(b), (iii)(c), (iii)(d), (iii)(e) and (iii)(f) of paragraph 3 of the Order are not applicable to the company. - (iv) The company has not granted any loans or provided guarantees or security covered under section 185 and section 186 of the Act.
+Therefore, paragraph 3 (i)(a)A, (B), (i)(b) and (i)(d) of the Order is not applicable. - (b) According to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed / transfer deed / conveyance deed / BIFR order provided to us, we report that, the title deeds, comprising of the immovable property of building (held as investment properties) is in the name of the company as at the balance sheet date. - (c) Based on the information and explanations furnished to us, no proceedings have been initiated on or are pending against the company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 and Rules made thereunder, and therefore the question of our commenting on whether the company has appropriately disclosed the details in its financial statements does not arise. - (ii) (a) The company does not hold any inventory.
+Therefore, paragraph 3(ii)(a) of the Order is not applicable. - (b) The company has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, at any point of time during the year, from banks or financial institutions on the basis of security of current assets.
+Therefore, paragraph 3(ii)(b) of the Order is not applicable. - (iii) The company has not made investments in, provided guarantees or security or granted any loans or advances in the nature of loan, secured or unsecured, to companies, firms, limited liability partnerships or other parties.
+Therefore, paragraph 3(iii) of the Order is not applicable. - (iv) The company has not granted any loans or provided guarantees or security covered under section 185 and section 186 of the Act.
 Investments in units of mutual fund do not get covered by the provisions of Section 186 of the Act.
-Therefore, clause (iv) of paragraph 3 of the Order is not applicable to the company. - (v) In our opinion and according to the information and explanations given to us, the company has not accepted any deposits.
+Therefore, paragraph 3(iv) of the Order is not applicable. - (v) In our opinion and according to the information and explanations given to us, the company has not accepted any deposits.
 Therefore, question of reporting compliance with directive issued by the Reserve Bank of India and the provisions of sections 73 to 76 or any other relevant provisions of the Act and rules framed thereunder does not arise.
 We are informed that no order relating to the company has been passed by the company Law Board or National company Law Tribunal or Reserve Bank of India or any Court or any other Tribunal. - (vi) The Central Government has not prescribed maintenance of cost records under section 148 (1) of the Act for the activities carried out by the company.
-Therefore, clause (vi) of paragraph 3 of the Order is not applicable to the company.
+Therefore, paragraph 3(vi) of the Order is not applicable.